hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 ## Streaming

-Streaming can not only solve the lazy IO problem, but may also solve some of the inefficiency of the `[Char]` type, while keeping a similarly simple API.
+Streaming can not only solve the lazy IO problem, but may also solve some of the inefficiency of the `[Char]` type and can be more perfomant than lazy Text/ByteString, while keeping a similarly simple API.

 There are many popular streaming libraries.
 A few of them are: